 As decribed in chapter 4, the emission of DMS in COSMO-ART is determined as a function of the prescribed DMS sea surface concentrations, based on measurements, and the gas transfer velocity.
 The latter is parameterised as a function of the 10 m wind speed.
-The sensitivity of the emission rate to the wind speed is illustrated in Figure 6.5 for an DMS sea water concentration of 5 nmol L-1, which is representative for the Mediterranean in July.
-In this figure, the emission rate in units of μ g m-2 s-1 is given to the left and the corresponding daily averaged emission rate in μ mol m-2 d-1 is given to the right.
-The s-1, which on daily average corresponds to an emission rate of approximately 21 μ mol m-2 d-1.
+The sensitivity of the emission rate to the wind speed is illustrated in Figure 6.5 for an DMS sea water concentration of 5 nmol L^{-1} , which is representative for the Mediterranean in July.
+In this figure, the emission rate in units of $\mu g m^{-2} s^{-1}$ is given to the left and the corresponding daily averaged emission rate in μ mol m-2 d-1 is given to the right.
+The DMS emission flux increases rather rapidly with increasing wind speed.
+For a wind speed of 8 m s-1 in the Mediterranean region, the calculated DMS emission rate is 0.015 μ g m-2 s-1, which on daily average corresponds to an emission rate of approximately 21 μ mol m-2 d-1.
 This fits well with the daily averaged DMS emission flux of 19 μ mol m-2 d-1 for the Eastern Mediterranean in July by Kouvarakis et al. (2002).
 The horizontal distribution of the simulated DMS emission flux is illustrated at 8 UTC for the 25th of July in Figure 6.6.
-Due to the strong wind dependence of the DMS emissions, the maximum DMS fluxes
+Due to the strong wind dependence of the